LEARNING OBJECTIVES

 The resulting increase in resources and energy enabled the formation of communities far more complex than those of the Paleolithic era.
 Within these communities, collective learning accelerated, driving innovation and cultural development.
 This transition marked the beginning of the agrarian age, a dominant way of life in human history that lasted until the advent of industrialization.
 Agriculture not only supported larger populations but also gave rise to new types of communities that achieved unprecedented levels of social, economic, political, and cultural complexity.
 During this period, humans began reshaping their environments, creating anthropogenic landscapes by altering ecological patterns and processes to focus community efforts on resource extraction.

 What drove the shift from a hunting and foraging economy to one based on horticulture and agriculture?
 The answer may lie in the significant climatic changes that occurred between 18,000 B.C.E. and 16,000 B.C.E.
 This period marked the end of the Ice Age and the onset of global warming.
 As the climate warmed, new environments emerged where plant life flourished, creating opportunities for humans to adapt.
-In these environments, many traditional foragers became affluent foragers—humans who were able to extract greater resources from a given area than their predecessors.
+In these environments, many traditional foragers became affluent foragers.
+These were humans who were able to extract greater resources from a given area than their predecessors.

 This climate shift may also explain why agriculture developed independently and simultaneously in multiple regions of the world.
 But how do we define agriculture?
 Historian David Christian describes it as “a symbiotic relationship between humans and the species we call domesticates [that] benefit because they receive protection from humans, which is why their populations are so large.”
 In this relationship, humans transitioned from being food collectors to becoming food producers, fundamentally altering their relationship with the environment and paving the way for the rise of complex societies.

 Over time, affluent foragers in resource-rich areas may have adopted a semi-sedentary lifestyle, staying in one place for most of the year.
-The process of intensification—developing technologies and practices to extract more resources from the land—eventually enabled agriculture to become the primary means of securing food for some of these communities.
+The process of intensification, developing technologies and practices to extract more resources from the land, eventually enabled agriculture to become the primary means of securing food for some of these communities.
 The introduction of new tools and, later, the use of draft animals for plowing allowed humans to exploit the soil more efficiently, significantly increasing the amount of food that could be planted and harvested.

 This shift had profound implications for population density.
 While hunting and foraging communities required approximately ten square miles of territory to sustain a single band, early agriculturalists could support a population of fifty people on just one square mile of cultivated land.
 This dramatic increase in productivity allowed human populations to grow and settle in larger, more permanent communities, laying the foundation for the development of complex societies.